 What about kids?

-In this current pandemic season, we offer KidCity, our kids ministry, to ages 2 through 4th grade during the 10:30 a.m. service only, which we will consistently evaluate.
+In this current pandemic season, we offer KidCity, our kids ministry, to infants through 4th grade during the 9:00 a.m. & 10:30 a.m. services.
 For now, we ask families to RSVP so we can make the appropriate plans so your little ones can have a great experience in a safe environment.
 We also provide family-friendly spaces to enjoy the services while rocking a baby, or allowing a toddler to get the wiggles out.
 We ask that you and your child stay home if anyone in your household is experiencing Covid-like symptoms or are ill.